Four students talking to each other

 • Fixed interest rates remain the same for the duration of the loan, regardless of market changes.

-• Your minimum loan payment will not change during your repayment period.
+• Your minimum loan payment remains the same during your repayment period.

-• Even if market interest rates increase, your interest rate will not.
+• If market interest rates increase, your interest rate will not.

 • If market interest rates decrease, your interest rate will stay the same.

-• When market interest rates decrease, your personal interest rate will too.
+• When market interest rates decrease, your interest rate will, too.

 • You save money in interest when interest rates are low.